 The Community Holds the Key

-Michael Clark, Community Liasion, Addiction Recovery Care Center
+Michael Clark, Community Liaision, Addiction Recovery Care Center

 Mr. Clark will share a personal testimony about his 20-year battle with substance misuse.
 Attendees will learn what he is doing now at the community level to help others on their journey to recovery.